tenstorrent/tt-exalens/docs/debuda-app-tutorial.md

   - buda: needs output of a Buda run to interpret data from device,
   - metal: needs output of a Metal run to interpret data from device
 - `common_option_names` (*list[str]*, optional): list of names of common options that command uses:
-  - --verbosity: choose verbosity level; default: 4; available: 1-ERROR, 2-WARN, 3-DEBUG, 4-INFO, 5-VERBOSE,
+  - --verbose, -v: Execute command with verbose output, default: false
   - --test: run in test mode; default: false,
   - --device: device ID to run the command on; default: current device,
   - --loc: grid location for running the command; default: current location,